LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 <img style="width:600px" src="img/dialogflow/image_5.png">

-Figure 2.2.5
+Figure 2.1

-#### Change Time To Response of Conversation
+### Change Time To Response of Conversation

 Change the TTR of a conversation based on the **action** value in the response object.
 LP uses 4 different types of priorities: "URGENT", “NORMAL”, “PRIORITIZED”, “CUSTOM”.
 Only the “CUSTOM” can set a value.
 The unit of the value is second.
 And the value of the others are defined in the Agent Workspace.

 <img style="width:600px" src="img/dialogflow/image_8.png">

-Fig 2.2.6
+Figure 3.1

 ```json
 {